Get Duked!

-Get Duked! (originally titled Boyz in the Wood) is a 2019 British black comedy film written and directed by Ninian Doff in his feature directorial debut, and starring Eddie Izzard.
+Get Duked! (originally titled Boyz in the Wood) is a 2019 British black comedy adventure film written and directed by Ninian Doff in his feature directorial debut, and starring Susy Izzard.
 The film premiered at the 2019 South by Southwest Film Festival and was released by Amazon Studios on Amazon Prime Video on 28 August 2020.

 Plot

 Three problem students (Dean, Duncan, and DJ Beatroot) are taken to the Scottish Highlands by teacher Mr. Carlyle to try to achieve the Duke of Edinburgh Award, which requires participants to navigate the Highlands as a team relying only on a paper map.
 The three are joined by the bookish student Ian, who wants to receive the award to improve his college application.

 Carlyle drives off in the minibus, instructing the boys to meet him at a designated campsite.
 The boys reluctantly set out, but spirits rise when Dean reveals he has hash.
 Unbeknownst to them, a man watches through a rifle scope as the boys get high.

 The boys encounter a farmer plowing his field.
 After getting directions from him, DJ Beatroot gives the farmer his mix CD.
 Sometime later the boys spot a man in upper class hunting gear and ask him for help, but as he nears they see he is wearing a mask and he begins firing at them.
 Fleeing, the stoned boys decide he must be the "Duke of Edinburgh."
 The bumbling Dean and Duncan manage to improvise a trap that improbably sets the "Duke's" leg on fire, forcing him to retreat.

 The boys reach the campsite and find Carlyle, who has a burn on his right leg.
 Believing that he is the Duke and that he will kill them, Duncan sneaks to the minibus and runs Carlyle over.
 The other boys freak out, but they ultimately decide to make Carlyle's apparent death look like an accident by having the minibus drive off a cliff.
 However, after they put Carlyle's body in the vehicle, it starts rolling back down a long hill.
 Duncan says it will most likely fall off a cliff anyway and the boys continue on.